ArseniyRyabov/table_of_Color/README.md

 # Table of Color

 This one-page website gives you the opportunity to choose your favorite color combinations.
-You can copy any color from the Table of Color.
+You can copy any color from the Color Table by clicking on the special icon.

 ## Technical details

 - to copy a code colors to the clipboard, I use the clipboard.js (https://clipboardjs.com/),
-- at the moment, the adaptive is not implemented.
+- site adaptability.

 ## Project demo (website pages)